-Here is a great new Canadian invention for measuring and transferring angles.
-Cabinet makers have always used two legged devices that you could set to any angle, lock down and transfer that angle to something else.
+A great new tool for measuring angles – The SawSet.
+Cabinet makers and finished carpenters have always used two legged devices that you could set to any angle, lock down and transfer that angle to something else.
 But to measure angles, we have always been limited to reading impossible little rays of angles spreading out from the pivot point of a measuring device.
 There is not much accuracy with a two or three inch diameter angle scale.